Algebraic characterizations of homeomorphisms between algebraic varieties

-The point is to make sense of the $R$-topology which appears in the first condition in the statement of Theorem \ref{thmB}, and plays a crucial role in the proof of the second.
-The Euclidean topology on $\R^n$ has a basis of open sets given by semialgebraic subsets of $\R^n$, i.e. given by real polynomial equalities and inequalities.
+It will be crucial in our discussions to consider another topology than the Zariski topology.
+For an algebraic variety $X$ over the complex numbers, the strong topology on the closed points $X(\C)$ of $X$ comes from the isomorphism $\R[\sqrt{-1}]=\C$ that gives an identification $\C\simeq \R^2$ and the property of $\R$ to be a real closed field.
+Indeed, the Euclidean topology on $\R^n$ has a basis of open sets given by semialgebraic subsets of $\R^n$, i.e. given by real polynomial equalities and inequalities.
 The theory of semialgebraic sets provides an algebraic way to discuss about topological question in real algebraic geometry, as developed in \cite{BCR}.
 The great advantage of this approach is that it generalizes from $\R$ to any real closed field.
 A real closed field is an ordered field that does not admit any ordered algebraic extension.
 Equivalently, adding a square root of $-1$ to a real closed field gives an algebraically closed field of characteristic zero.
 Real closed fields have been initially studied by Artin and Schreier \cite{AS} in the way of Artin's proof of Hilbert XVIIth Problem \cite{A}.
-The most basic examples away from $\R$ are the field of algebraic real numbers, which is the real closure of $\QQ$, and the field of Puiseux series with real coefficients, which is the real closure of $\R((T))$ ordered by $T$ positive and infinitely small.
+The most basic examples away from $\R$ are the field of algebraic real numbers, which is the real closure of $\QQ$, and the field of Puiseux series with real coefficients, which is the real closure of the field $\R((T))$ of Laurent series ordered by $T$ positive and infinitely small.
 There are many of them, as illustrated by the fact that any algebraically closed field $k$ of characteristic zero contains (infinitely many) real closed subfields $R\subset k$ with $k=R[\sqrt{-1}]$.
 Fixing such a choice of $R$ leads to an identification $k\simeq R^2$ and equips $k$ with an order topology, called the $R$-topology on $k$.
 Note that in general $R$ is not connected, and a closed and bounded interval is not compact.
+Anyway, for a given algebraic variety $X$ over an algebraically closed field $k$ of characteristic zero, the choice of a real closed field $R\subset k$ such that $k=R[\sqrt{-1}]$ makes $X(k)$ a topological space for the $R$-topology.
+Of course, if $k=\C$ and $R=\R$ then we recover the Euclidean topology.
+The $R$-topology on the closed points of algebraic varieties over an algebraically closed field $k$ of characteristic zero is studied in section \ref{regulous}.
+The introduction of the $R$-topology allows us to characterize finite morphisms which are homeomorphisms via subintegrality and radiciality.
+Concerning subintegrality, it generalizes to any algebraically closed field of characteristic zero a result of the first author \cite[Thm.
+3.1]{Be} in complex geometry.